-- 1. Graduation from a Council on Social Work Education accredited baccalaureate program within the past five years a total of 30 semester hours. - 2.
+- 1. Graduation from a Council on Social Work Education accredited baccalaureate program within the past five years. - 2.
 A letter grade of "B" or better in all social work courses. - 3.
 A cumulative grade point average of 3.0 on a 4.0 scale for undergraduate courses.